juliustheodor/long-term-volatility-news/README.md

 The different datasets needed can be found here:
 * Bloomberg Forecasts: Bloomberg Terminal (Median Forecast, Actual Release, Release Date)
 * High-frequency Return Data from Tick Data for S&P500 E-mini futures, S&P500 and the EuroStoxx 50.
+* Daily Returns for MF2-GARCH

 #### Control Variables (for Table 5 and A.3, A.5, A.6, A.13 and Figure A.3)
 * FOMC sentiment index ([Gardner et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0304407621002530)): obtained from the authors